GiantSteps/house-harmonic-filler/README.md

 ##House-Harmonic-Filler

 The *House Harmonic Filler* is a temptative model for chord variation that could be used in contexts of live electronic music performance.
-Based on corpus analysis of MIDI files, it provides a framework for variation and extension of chord progressions, generating MIDI data that is sent out to the preferred MIDI device or DAW.
+Based on corpus analysis of MIDI files, it provides a framework for variation and extension of chord progressions, generating MIDI data that is sent out to your preferred device or DAW.

 <p align="center">
   <img src="/doc/img-hhf.png"/>